LasaleFamine/eslintc/packages/eslint-config-base/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-simple-import-sort`, `@typescript-eslint/eslint-plugin`, `@typescript-eslint/parser` and `typescript`

+## WARN
+> From version 5.0.0 we are using ESlint 9.

 ## Install

 First install the dependencies: